thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **createTag**
 > Tag createTag(createTagRequest)

   Version: 9.0.0.cl or later   Creates a tag object.
 Tags are labels that identify a metadata object.
 For example, you can create a tag to designate subject areas, such as sales, HR, marketing, and finance.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `TAGMANAGEMENT` (**Can manage tags**) privilege is required to create, edit, and delete tags.

 ### Example